microsoft/vcpkg-docs/vcpkg/concepts/asset-caching.md

 # Asset caching with vcpkg

 [!INCLUDE [experimental](../../includes/experimental.md)]

 A fundamental operation of vcpkg is downloading files from the Internet, such as source code archives, tool executables, and source code patches.
-These files, referred to as **assets**, are obtained through straightforward file transfers over a network.
-Each asset has a known SHA512 hash that ensures its integrity before the download begins.
+These files, referred to as **assets**, are obtained through simple file transfers over a network.
+Each asset has a known SHA512 hash, to check for integrity, before the download begins.

-Asset caching allows you to configure alternative download locations (caches) to acquire assets.
-When enabled, vcpkg first attempst to acquire assets from any configured cache location, and falls back to the original download if the asset is not found in any of the configured caches.
-Additionally, vcpkg can store the asset in the cache for future reuse.
+Asset caching enables you to set up mirror locations, known as caches, to retrieve these assets.
+If enabled, vcpkg first tries to fetch assets from known caches.
+If the asset is unavailable, vcpkg falls back to the original download source.
+Additionally, vcpkg can save the asset to the cache for future use.

 The primary goal of asset caching is to minimize reliance on external networks, offering several advantages: